How to Write a Request for Proposal (RFP)

 - To whom should the response be sent?

-- Before writing your RFP, determine your budget for the project and, beyond that, your priorities for selecting a Developer who can meet your budgetary requirements.
+- What is your budget for the project?
+Determine your budget for the project and your priorities for selecting a Developer who can meet your budgetary requirements.

 Writing an RFP is a good exercise for anyone thinking about a site design or redesign as it takes thoughtful planning to specify and construct a website.
 A well thought out, quality RFP is essential to a successful endeavor because it helps you to focus on your goals and exactly how to achieve them.